Get Help Now! Complete the form below for a FREE, NO OBLIGATION Camp Lejeune claim evaluation.

 History of Water Contamination at North Carolina’s Marine Corps Base Camp Lejeune

-The Federal Government and the U.S. Department of Veterans Affairs has extensively researched the causes and effects of toxic water contamination at Camp Lejeune.
-In one of those studies, Agency for Toxic Substances and Disease Registry’s has indicated that past exposures from 1953 through 1987 to tetrachloroethylene (PCE) in the drinking water at the Camp Lejeune can cause bladder cancer.
+The Federal Government and the United States Department of Veterans Affairs has extensively researched the causes and effects of toxic water contamination at Camp Lejeune.
+In one of those studies, Agency for Toxic Substances and Disease Registry’s has indicated that past exposures from 1953 through 1987 to tetrachloroethylene (PCE) in the drinking water at military base Camp Lejeune can cause a number of medical conditions including bladder cancer.

 Hadnot Point (HP) began operations in 1942 and served the main side barracks, Hospital Point family housing, and family housing at Midway Park, Paradise Point, and Berkeley Manor until 1972.
 The water supply from Hadnot Point was contaminated with trichloroethylene (TCE) with maximum levels of 1,400 parts per billion (pub) detected in the drinking water.
 The current maximum contaminant level for TCE in drinking water is 5 ppb.
 Other contaminants detected in the Hadnot Point water supply included the dangerous chemicals PCE (perchloroethylene or tetrachloroethylene), DCE (trans-1,2-dichloroethylene, vinyl chloride, and benzene.
 The sources of the contamination included leaking underground storage tanks, a water treatment plant, a water treatment facility, waste disposal sites and waste disposal practices.